syuja/GreenPlumSetup/TUTORIAL.md

     `ps -A | grep gpfdist -- shows it running`

   3. see log file produced:
-    `more /tmp/gpfdist.log -- shows stdout, stderr of when gpfdist was executed`
+    `more /tmp/gpfdist.log -- see stdout, stderr of gpdist`

   4. Create load tables on Greenplum database:
     `--data to be read to load tables`